typst-community/tytanic/docs/book/src/guides/watching.md

 ```

 Of course a shell alias or task runner definition makes this more convenient.
-While this is running, any change to a file in your project which is not excluded by the patterns proivided using the `--ignore` flag will trigger a re-run of `tt run`.
+While this is running, any change to a file in your project which is not excluded by the patterns provided using the `--ignore` flag will trigger a re-run of `tt run`.

 If you have other files you may edit which don't influence the outcome of your test suite, then you should ignore them too.